bostonjs/bostonjs.com/README.md

 #### Deployment
 `(cd deploy/ansible && ansible-playbook --ask-sudo-pass -i inventory/production deploy.yml)`

+To get changes to show up on the site, you may need to SSH into the box and run these commands from the site root (`/mnt/site/`):

+- `sudo npm run build` (runs `grunt`, specifically we care about the `http` grunt task to download the latest meetup data)
+- `sudo service site restart` (restarts the website)

 #### Seeing new meetups that you created on meetup.com on the website